Tickle My Tush

 February 10th, 2010

-Lady green uses a very friendly and approachable tone unlike the one used in The Mistress Manual.
+Lady Green uses a very friendly and approachable tone unlike the one used in The Mistress Manual.
 She does not appear to be preaching at you in role, which I appreciate.
-However, one of the downfalls of this tone is that Lady Green sometimes comes off as less professional than she could which can make the reader just whether or not we should be taking her advice.
+However, one of the downfalls of this tone is that Lady Green sometimes comes off as less professional than she could, which can make the reader question whether or not we should be taking her advice.
 The large, un-standard font face used in the book also lends to this feel.
 I would prefer something that looks just a bit more “proper.”
 But this would mean The Sexually Dominant Woman would be much smaller in appearance.
-Indeed, much of the information has been covered on the internet in various communities and on many websites.
+Indeed, much of the information has been covered online in various communities and on many websites.
 It’s good to have all the information in one place but I think the Sexually Dominant Woman would almost be better as a PDF “book” than a printed book.

 The Sexually Dominant Woman is subtitled as “A Workbook for Nervous Beginners” and much of it has a workbook feel.
 It could potentially be useful were it kept on hand during scenes (although, that could also detract from the scene itself).
 This guide is light enough reading that it could be used as suggested reading for partners, too, without overwhelming them.